 Extraction projects have stalled over the last decade.
-Geopolitical context didn’t help either as Romanian coasts are only 300 km (186 mi) from Crimea.
+The geopolitical context didn’t help either as Romanian coasts are only 300 km (186 mi) from Crimea.
 But with the war in Ukraine and Europe’s dependency on Russian gas, discussions all of a sudden accelerated.

-After several years of modifications, the law voted in 2018 included a 80% share of revenue for the state of Romania, leaving 20% to private companies and the obligation to sell at least 50% of the gas in Romania.
+After several years of modifications, the law voted in 2018 included an 80% share of the revenue for the state of Romania, leaving 20% to private companies and the obligation to sell at least 50% of the gas in Romania.

 With amendments in the Offshore Law, the Romanian state would now only get 60% of the gross revenue.
 Businesses also received guarantees that revenue distribution and taxation would not change during the license contracts.
 The bill has defined changes in taxation according to the gas market price.